singhadi29/Projects/README.md

-#My Project
+#Project
-This projects contains various projects showcasing various technologies.
+This repo contains various projects showcasing various technologies.

-##Getting Setting
+##Getting Started
 To get started with the projects, follow these steps:
 1. Clone this repository.
 2. Install dependencies.